lemlac/mulem/docs/reference.md

 -- Uncommenting would get an error. --)
 ```

 Functions can also be declared with `fn` to be set later.
-This type is a **function pointer.** It lets you treat functions are variables.
+This type is a **function pointer.** It lets you treat functions as variables.

 ```mu
 action: mu fn(Int, Int): Int